Le Thoureil

 Le Thoureil ([lə tuʁɛj]) is a village and former commune in the Maine-et-Loire department in western France.
 On 1 January 2016, the commune was merged into the new commune of Gennes-Val-de-Loire, but retains its own delegated mayor.
 Other than the village of Thoureil itself, it contains, Bessé, Saint-Maur-sur-Loire and Bourgneuf.
+The toponymy of Thoureil is spuriously postulated by some tradition to be from Latin turriculum ("a small tower").